Soviet Union–United States relations: Early trade

-Recognition in 1933
+Roosevelt-Litvinov Recognition Agreement of 1933

 By 1933, the American business community, as well as newspaper editors, were calling for diplomatic recognition.
 The business community was eager for large-scale trade with the Soviet Union.
-The U.S. government hoped for some repayment on the old tsarist debts, and a promise not to support subversive movements inside the U.S. President Franklin D. Roosevelt took the initiative, with the assistance of his close friend and advisor Henry Morgenthau, Jr. and Russian expert William Bullitt, bypassing the State Department.
+The U.S. government hoped for some repayment on the old tsarist debts, and a promise not to support subversive movements inside the U.S. President Franklin D. Roosevelt took the initiative, with the assistance of his close friend and advisor Henry Morgenthau Jr. and Russian expert William Bullitt, bypassing the State Department.
 Roosevelt commissioned a survey of public opinion, which at the time meant asking 1100 newspaper editors; 63 percent favored recognition of the USSR and 27 percent were opposed.
 Roosevelt met personally with Catholic leaders to overcome their objections stemming from the persecution of religious believers and systematic demolition of churches in the USSR.
 Roosevelt then invited Foreign Minister Maxim Litvinov to Washington for a series of high-level meetings in November 1933.
 He and Roosevelt agreed on issues of religious freedom for Americans working in the Soviet Union.
 The USSR promised not to interfere in internal American affairs, something they would not honor, and to ensure that no organization in the USSR was working to hurt the U.S. or overthrow its government by force, similarly a broken promise.
 Both sides agreed to postpone the debt question to a later date.
-Roosevelt thereupon announced an agreement on resumption of normal relations.
+Roosevelt thereupon announced an agreement on resumption of normal relations with the signing of the Roosevelt-Litvinov agreements on November 16, 1933.
 There were few complaints about the move.

 However, there was no progress on the debt issue, and little additional trade.
 Historians Justus D. Doenecke and Mark A. Stoler note that, "Both nations were soon disillusioned by the accord."
 Many American businessmen expected a bonus in terms of large-scale trade, but it never materialized, instead being a one-way movement that saw the United States fuel the Soviet Union with technology.

 Roosevelt named William Bullitt as ambassador to the USSR from 1933 to 1936.
 Bullitt arrived in Moscow with high hopes for Soviet–American relations, but his view of the Soviet leadership soured on closer inspection due to the regime's totalitarian nature and terror.
 By the end of his tenure, Bullitt was openly hostile to the Soviet government.
 He remained an outspoken anti-communist for the rest of his life.